 November 1, Tuesday: Caesarea, Mt.
 Carmel, Megiddo, Mt.
 Tabor – Tiberias

 After breakfast drive to the ruins of Caesarea, a large city port built by Herod the Great to honor Roman Caesar Augustus.
-His city included a theater, a hippodrome, and an aqueduct system stretching from the springs of Mt.
+His city includeda theater, a hippodrome, and an aqueduct system stretching from the springs of Mt.
 Carmel to Caesarea.
 The book of Acts refers to Caesarea as the city Peter visited (Acts 10).
 Continue to Mt.
 Carmel where we visit the Carmelite Monastery of Muhraka to survey the site where God caused Elijah to defeat the priests of Ba’al and a wonderful view of the Jezreel Valley.
 On to Megiddo where archaeologists uncovered 20 civilizations built one upon another.
 At this site, King Solomon built his vast stables and, in 609 BC, good King Josiah died in battle.
-Drive to Tel Jezreel, where Naboth had a vineyard that was coveted by the Israelite King Ahab.
-View Mount Tabor where the battle of Deborah and the Canaanites took place (Judges 5).
-Continue on to the Sea of Galilee Hotel in Tiberias for dinner & overnight.
+Drive to Mt.
+Tabor.
+Take a taxi to the top of the mountain and visit the Church of the Transfiguration.
+Enjoy an outstanding view of the Jezreel Valley where the battle of Deborah and the Canaanites took place (Judges 5).
+Continue on to the Sea of Galilee area for dinner & overnight.
 (B,D)

 November 2, Wednesday: Hazor, Dan, Banias/Caesarea Philippi, Golan Heights